ztalbot2000/homebridge-cmd4/README.md

 <BR><BR>
 ## How the Cmd4 Plugin Works
-&nbsp;&nbsp;&nbsp; Cmd4 comes with a fully populated and documented config.json file that points to a fully populated and configured State.js file that you put in a Cmd4Scripts subdirectory of your .homebridge directory.
+&nbsp;&nbsp;&nbsp; Cmd4 comes with a fully populated and documented config.json file that is set to using just the cached entry's in the config file itself.
+This makes HomeKit behave as if you actually have all these Accessories!
-   The Cmd4 Plugin reads and understands the config.json file containing every possible HomeKit type.
-When you point HomeKit to Homebridge, all the devices become populated, and between the homebridge-cmd4 plugin and the State.js command file, HomeKit acts and behaves if you actually have the Accessory!
+   If you choose to add in your own scripts, the Cmd4 Github pages at [ http://ztalbot2000.github.io/homebridge-cmd4](https://ztalbot2000.github.io/homebridge-cmd4) have example script templates and further development instructions.

 <BR><BR>
 ## Features